SiriDB/siridb-docs/content/query_data/select/range.md

 ---
-title: "time range"
+title: "range"
-weight: 26
+weight: 27
 ---

-An optional time range can be given to select only a part of the series data.
+An optional time, or head/tail range can be given to select only a part of the series data.
-If no time range is provided SiriDB returns all the data available.
-As a time range we can use *before*, *after* or *between .. and ..*
+If no range is provided SiriDB returns all the data available.
+As a range we can use *before*, *after*, *between .. and ..*, *head* or *tail*.

 When using `after` you basically set a *start* time, with `before` an *end* time and when using `between .. and ..` you set both a *start* and *end* time.